 Can I use your plugin on WordPress.com?
-Yes, but you will need a Business Plan subscription.
+Yes, but you will need th WordPress PRO plan.
 We recommend you going with a regular WordPress hosting like SiteGround instead, as you're not required to have a WordPress.com account to use WordPress and our plugin and it will cost you much less.

 What payment methods do you accept?
 At the moment we accept PayPal as well as all major Credit Cards.

 How will I get access to the purchased plugin after the payment?
 After successfully buying the plugin you will be automatically redirected to the members area, where you can download your plugin.

 What happens after my license expires?
 If you do not renew your license, you will no longer have access to download the plugin, updates or receive technical support.
 You are free to continue using the plugin for as long as you like on your websites.
 All licenses can be renewed after 12 months at a reduced rate.